arrilot/laravel-widgets/README.md

 Although using the default namespace is very convenient, in some cases you may wish to have more flexibility.
 For example, if you've got dozens of widgets it makes sense to group them in namespaced folders.

-No problem, you have several ways to call those widgets:
+No problem, there are several ways to call those widgets:

 1) Pass a full widget name from the `default_namespace` (basically `App\Widgets`) to the `run` method.
 ```php